Mayo county football team: 2025–present: Fourth All-Ireland SFC title

-Due to the impact of the COVID-19 pandemic on Gaelic games, Mayo's 2021 Connacht SFC game in London was not permitted to occur for the second time in its history, after the UK's 2001 foot-in-mouth outbreak caused to fixture to be postponed.First trip to London since 1996 Connacht SFC took place in 2006 Connacht SFC and first trip there since 2016 Connacht SFC will take place in 2026 Connacht SFC.
+Due to the impact of the COVID-19 pandemic on Gaelic games, Mayo's 2021 Connacht SFC game in London had not been permitted to occur for the second time in its history, after the UK's 2001 foot-in-mouth outbreak caused to fixture to be postponed.
+Mayo's first trip to London since the 1996 Connacht Senior Football Championship occurred 10 years later, and coincidentally the first trip there since 2016 Connacht SFC would take place another 10 years afterwards.
+The match took place on Saturday 11 April 2026; the score was the same as previous game in 2016, with Mayo winning 0–31 to 1–15.